This easy sheet pan dinner features balsamic pork tenderloin with Brussels sprouts. Cooks entirely in the oven and is ready in just about 30 minutes!

 - 1/2 apple, cored and sliced into wedges

-- Preheat oven to 425F.
+- Preheat oven to 425F. (regular bake setting/not fan assisted).
 Line a rimmed baking sheet with aluminum foil and grease lightly (optional, but makes for easy cleanup).

 - Trim the pork tenderloin of the silverskin and any visible fat.
 Season well with salt and freshly ground pepper.
 Place on one end of the prepared baking sheet, tucking the thin end of the pork tenderloin underneath, so that the tenderloin is roughly the same thickness from one end to the other (see Step-by-Step photos).
 Brush generously with Balsamic Glaze.
 Place in preheated oven and roast for 10 minutes.